Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Download the private key from the service account, and add the private key to each VM's SSH keys.
 - [x] Grant the service account the IAM role of Compute Storage Admin in the project called proj-vm.
 - [ ] When creating the VMs, set the service account's API scope for Compute Engine to read/write.

+To allow a service account from one project (proj-sa) to take snapshots of VMs running in another project (proj-vm), you need to ensure that the service account has the necessary permissions to perform this task in the target project.

+### Correct Answer:
+**Grant the service account the IAM role of Compute Storage Admin in the project called proj-vm.**

+### Explanation:

+#### Why Option 3 is Correct:
+- **Permissions:** The `Compute Storage Admin` role includes permissions to create snapshots of disks.
+By granting this role to the service account in the proj-vm project, you allow the service account to perform the necessary snapshot operations.
+- **Cross-Project Permissions:** IAM roles can be assigned across projects, meaning you can grant a service account from one project permissions to resources in another project.
+This is a common practice in GCP to manage access and permissions efficiently.

+### Why the Other Options Are Incorrect:

+1. **Download the private key from the service account, and add it to each VM's custom metadata.**
+   - **Incorrect Approach:** Adding the private key to VM metadata is not a secure or recommended practice.
+It doesn't grant the necessary permissions for taking snapshots and exposes the private key, which is a security risk.

+2. **Download the private key from the service account, and add the private key to each VM's SSH keys.**
+   - **Incorrect Use of SSH Keys:** SSH keys are used for secure access to VM instances, not for granting API permissions like taking snapshots.
+This method does not address the need for proper IAM roles.

+4. **When creating the VMs, set the service account's API scope for Compute Engine to read/write.**
+   - **Scopes vs. Roles:** API scopes define the level of access to GCP services for a particular instance, but they do not grant the necessary IAM permissions across projects.
+Scopes are limited to the instance level and cannot span multiple projects.

+### Conclusion:
+Option 3 is the correct approach because it properly uses IAM roles to grant the required permissions to the service account, ensuring it can take snapshots of VMs in the proj-vm project securely and efficiently.

 **[⬆ Back to Top](#table-of-contents)**